GD-1 and the Milky Way Starless Subhalos: Simulation Setup

-The subhalos in the cosmological simulations \citep{Carlberg24} are identified with the AHF halo finder.
-Those above $1\times 10^6 M_\odot$ and below $3\times 10^8 M_\odot$ are placed into the evolving model potential at their positions and velocities and integrated forward.
-To allow for the reduction in subhalo numbers with time in the virialized halo \citep{Carlberg24} the masses of the subhalos are reduced with an exponential decline beginning at 5 Gyr with a time constant of 5.6 Gyr, as approximates the time decay seen in the cosmological simulations.
-The known dwarf galaxies \citep{McConnachie12} are added with halo maximal halo masses, $\log_{10}{(M_h)} = \log_{10}{(5 L_V)}+0.65[8-\log_{10}{(L_V)}]$ which approximately abundance matches them to the subhalos above $3\times 10^8 M_\odot$ of the simulation.
-The 5.5 keV WDM subhalos need an additional density cut to remove fluffy early time subhalos \citep{Lovell14} that would not survive in the inner region of the primary halo beyond 7 Gyr age.
-No such cut is required for the 7 keV WDM subhalos from early times.
+The subhalos in the cosmological simulations \citep{Carlberg24} are identified with the AHF halo finder in redshift zero physical coordinates and densities.
+Halos with masses above $1\times 10^6 M_\odot$ and below $3\times 10^8 M_\odot$ are { approximated as Hernquist spheres, using their measured $r_{max}=2a$ to calculate the scale radius, $a$}, placed into the evolving model potential at their positions and velocities and integrated forward.
+To allow for the reduction in subhalo numbers with time in the virialized halo \citep{Carlberg24} the masses of { all the subhalos are uniformly} reduced with an exponential decline beginning at 5 Gyr with a time constant of 5.6 Gyr, the time decay measured in the cosmological simulations. { The scale radii are reduced in proportion to the subhalo mass to the 1/3 power to keep the subhalo density constant.} The mass decline with the { cumulative mass-number relation $N(>M) \propto M^{-1}$ for CDM and the massive subhalos of WDM} ensures that that the numbers at a given mass decline as required. { The model predicts 116 subhalos above $10^7 M_\odot$ within 100 kpc at the final time whereas the cosmological n-body simulation finds 105.} The known dwarf galaxies \citep{McConnachie12} are added with halo maximal halo masses, $\log_{10}{(M_h)} = \log_{10}{(5 L_V)}+0.65[8-\log_{10}{(L_V)}]$ which approximately abundance matches them to the subhalos above $3\times 10^8 M_\odot$ of the simulation.
+The 5.5 keV WDM subhalos { below a density of $3.6 \times 10^6 M_\odot {\rm kpc}^{-1}$ are removed because the low density early time WDM subhalos \citep{Lovell14} do not survive in the high density inner region that develops in the primary halo beyond 7 Gyr age}.
+No density cut is required for the 7 keV WDM subhalos.